dancoder-engineer/QBasic-Classics-main/README.md

     },
 ```

-Tht title is the title of your game, while the inventory tells the game whether or not you want to show the player their inventory.
+The title is the title of your game, while the inventory tells the game whether or not you want to show the player their inventory.
 Technically it'll be there under the hood regardless, but if your game doesn't use an inventory, why bother taking up space with it?

 ###Main Data